bazmurphy/immersive-go-course/projects/buggy-app/BUGS.md

 Another thought: Is it OK to be logging these Auth attempts... is this not a possible security issue?

+I have now fixed the above `/api/api.go` to use the Logger

 ---

 ## Incorrect Content-Type